If you are a seller, then Amazon return policies are something you should pay keen attention to.

 A removal fee is charged for every item that is being removed.
 Usually, a removal order is fulfilled within 14 business days.
 However, in certain cases, it might take up to 30 days, especially during holiday seasons.

-Service | Item is over-sized | Item size is standard |
+Item size is standard

 Here is the table explaining the fulfillment fee for every unit.
 It includes order packing, pick-up, customer service, shipping, and product returns.